zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### E. One-on-One Meetings

 I will hold weekly one-on-meetings with every graduate student and postdoc, except when I'm traveling or have other commitments that I cannot sideline.
 You should come prepared with organized summaries of the status of your project(s), to share data you’ve produced, and to outline your next set of planned experiments.
+Each trainee and I will share a Google Doc to keep track of weekly and long-term goals.
 We will use this time to troubleshoot and constructively dissect these data and plans.
 This is also an opportunity for us to discuss general issues and your career development goals.

 ## IV.
 Lab Tasks and Organization